Aerotal: History

-AeroTal crisis and bankruptcy
+Crisis and bankruptcy

-AeroTal's first major problems began with a series of hijackings, some of their 727 and several of their Boeing 727s.
-The latter had been warned in a statement by Boeing, which mentioned problems with the ailerons and the rudder, leaks in the hydraulic and fuel system.
+AeroTal's first major problems began with a series of hijackings involving several of their Boeing 727s.
+These 727 aircraft were a subject of a warning statement issued by Boeing, which mentioned problems with the ailerons and the rudder as well as leaks in the hydraulic and fuel system.
 Then in 1983, there was a financial crisis in some banks and that caused AeroTal to suspend a lot of its operations to cease.
 During that time the company had to receive significant financial aid.
 Also during that period there was a restructuring of AeroTal executives, and Avianca was requested to cover the airline's routes temporarily.

 After the brief period the company was out of service from operating it.
 The company was unable to order or get any spare parts for its aircraft.
 In addition to not having any spare parts, the company was out of workers since they couldn't pay them.
 So most of the workers went another other line of work or went to work at Avianca.
 Due to these problems, it was decided by the AeroTal company board to hire the former employees of Aerocóndor.
 But the problem was not the lack of staff, but the lack of budget.

 Finally, due to serious debts, AeroTal operations were permanently suspended because of everything that happened in those early eighties.

 After the bankruptcy of AeroTal, irregularities were discovered in the operation of the company, as well as invalid procedures to take the aircraft to other countries.
 So the company if it was in service it would´ve been severely fined and probably taken out service either way.